mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ## The hardest part of changing habits is the beginning

-I struggled to adopt many of these techniques, but they became exponentially easier after my first few days of practicing each habit.
-Email was an especially tough habit to break.
+I struggled to adopt many of these techniques, but each habit became exponentially easier after a few days.

-For 15 years, checking my email has been one of the first things I do after waking up.
-When I forced myself to defer my first email check until 10 am, the first few days felt like I was starving myself.
-I obsessively checked the time counting down the minutes until I'd allow myself to open my inbox.
+For the last 15 years, checking my email has been as solidly ingrained in my morning routine as eating breakfast.
+When I forced myself to defer my first email check to 10 am, the first few days felt like I was starving myself.
+I obsessively checked the time, counting down the minutes until I could open my inbox.

 After a week, I no longer felt the call of my inbox when I woke up.
-By two weeks, I almost dreaded checking my email.
+By two weeks, I almost dreaded checking it.
 My mornings had become so peaceful and productive.
 Once I checked my email, I was opening the door to whatever stresses awaited me there.
-Today, I wait until after lunch to check my email.
+Today, I wait until after lunch to check my email, and that feels like the right balance.

 I've noticed a similar pattern with every tech habit I try to break.
-I'm painfully conscious of the absence for the first few days, and then it quickly becomes normal and preferable.
+I'm painfully conscious of the absence for the first few days, then it quickly becomes normal and preferable.

 ## If you backslide, just start over

-Some days, I'm obsessively checking texts and email.
-It feeds on itself.
-It usually happens when I'm feelign frustrated or lonely.
+Some days, I still find myself obsessively checking texts and email.
+It usually happens when I'm feeling frustrated or lonely.
 I open up email or social media to distract me; it usually doesn't, and then that creates an even greater desperation for stimulation.
-I find that on these cases, I resign myself to the bad day and focus on doing better the following day.
+I find that on these days, I resign myself to the bad day and focus on doing better the following day.
 It works.

 Another frequent breaker of my good habits is travel.
-Sitting around in airports or train stations, it feels like a perfect time to turn off your brain and check social media.
-But I find this bleeds into my habits back home.
-Now, when I travel, I plan ahead so that I have a book to read or podcasts to listen to.
-Sometimes, I just accept the boredom and enjoy looking out the window and taking in unfamiliar scenery.
+Sitting around in airports or train stations, it feels like a perfect time to turn off my brain and check social media.
+But this bleeds into my habits back home.
+Now, when I travel, I plan ahead so that I have a book to read or podcasts to enjoy.
+Sometimes, I just accept the boredom and take pleasure in looking out the window and observing unfamiliar scenery.

 ## Monitor yourself to prevent apps from managing you